littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 > 🟢 Model management service is running on http://127.0.0.1:63309/openai/status

-Visiting the above address shown in terminal (by send `GET` request), can also see some of the most basic state information, which is the data returned in JSON format, including the field `endpoint`, which is an array of strings containing the above endpoint information.
-The services provided by Foundry Local are basically provided in the form of Web APIs based on this Host.
+Visiting the above address shown in terminal (by sending `GET` request), can also see some of the most basic state information, which is the data returned in JSON format, including the field `endpoint`, which is an array of strings containing the above endpoint information.
+The services provided by Foundry Local are basically provided in the form of web APIs based on this Host.

 ### SDK

-In fact, these accessibility capabilities are also encapsulated in the SDK called Foundry Local Manager or foundry-local-sdk and support multiple languages.
+In fact, these accessibility capabilities are also encapsulated in the SDK called Foundry Local Manager or foundry-local-sdk and support multiple programming languages.

 - __C#__ - [Microsoft.AI.Foundry.Local](https://www.nuget.org/packages/Microsoft.AI.Foundry.Local)